• How to Play

 Values

 Each Rider’s price for the Season start is based upon the inverse ratio of their Ranking.
-For example, the 1st Rank (currently Ryan Villopoto) is valued at $30 million, the 2nd Rank (currently Ryan Dungey) is valued at $29 million.
+For example, the 1st Rank (currently Ryan Dungey) is valued at $30 million, the 2nd Rank (currently Ken Roczen) is valued at $29 million.
 The value continues to go down as you go down the Rankings until you get down to the 30th Rank valued at $1 million.

 The original price that you pick up a Rider at is the amount that counts against your Salary Cap.